 As the old adage goes, waste not, want not!
-This class is to look at how we can reduce food waste and at the same time save money.
+This food waste cooking class looks at how we can reduce food waste and at the same time, save money.

-We are running this class in partnership with Magimix and will show you how to make use of its iconic food processor and a variety of its attachments to prepare these dishes easily – saving you time as well food.
-Don’t fear if you’ve never used a Magimix before, we will take you through the it step by step, showing you tips and tricks along the way so you can recreate these meals at home.
+We are running this class in partnership with Magimix so will show you how to make use of its iconic food processor and a variety of its attachments to prepare these dishes easily.
+Don’t fear if you’ve never used a Magimix before – we will take you through the it step by step, showing you tips and tricks along the way so you can recreate these meals at home.

-You will learn how to make a series of delicious, economical and easy dishes and be given loads of tips on how to reduce your food waste.
-In addition, by being super clever, you will learn how to make dishes that you can even take to work the next day.
+You will learn how to make a series of delicious, economical and easy dishes and receive loads of tips on how to reduce your food waste.
+In addition, you will learn how to make dishes that you can take to work the next day.
 All that from leftovers!

 At the end of the class you will sit down to enjoy a delicious meal that you have made from food that would otherwise have been wasted, accompanied by a glass of wine.